ilias-ant/ilias-ant/README.md

 - travelling :airplane:
 - photography :camera:

-Currently, i am - and will be for the best part of the year - focused on MLOps and time-series forecasting.

 ML & software engineering blog posts i've written over time:

 - [adversarial validation: can i trust my validation dataset?](https://ilias-ant.github.io/blog/adversarial-validation/)